atlassian/data-center-helm-charts/docs/docs/examples/external_libraries/EXTERNAL_LIBS.md

 This approach is very similar to the [Shared home volume](#shared-home-volume) approach, only a custom volume is created and used as opposed `shared-home`.

 1. Create a new volume for storing 3rd party libraries
-2. Create sub-dir in `shared-home` volume
+2. Create sub-dir for `custom-volume`
 3. Copy libraries to sub-dir
 4. Update `additionalLibraries` stanza in `values.yaml`
 5. Update `additionalVolumeMounts` stanza in `values.yaml`